Occupational Therapy

 Occupational therapists provide education intervention to improve or develop skills in the following areas:

-- Assessment and modification of an environment to improve safety and, efficiency, and independence
+- Assessment and modification of an environment to improve safety, efficiency, and independence

 - Motor skills such as strength, movement, and coordination